 Text marketing is gaining immense popularity in the business world for engaging customers.
 Business organizations are incorporating mobile marketing strategies to initiate high-value interactions with potential customers, donors, and clients.

 The traction is not surprising as SMS is one of the cheapest and quickest channels of communication.
-So, if you are planning to adopt SMS short code as a marketing tool, you might get confused between the types of SMS short codes and their sub-divisions.
+So, if you are planning to adopt SMS services as a marketing tool, you might get confused between the types of SMS short codes and their sub-divisions.

 However, this should not let you stay behind the curve.
 Read this post to learn about vanity codes and random codes.